Zhen-Su/Maze-Hunt/README.md

   *  1.2 After client connect to server, server can give this player an ID and server's UDP port through TCP socket.
   * 1.3 Player can send their own info(postion,ID,direction……)  to server after successfully connect to Server.
   * 1.4 Server can broadcast the messages which receive from someone to all Clients (players).
-  * 1.5
+  * 1.5  Player can see each other movements,but still some bugs.
+* 1.6 fixed bugs, player can see each other's movements with no bugs!

 # TODO

 * Try to make other player can see others movements.

 * Try to fix bugs on player click cancel button on enter ip or username screen to back to menu Screen.

 * Try to complete code on server can close relevant resources and close client's UDP socket after player exit game in multiplayer game mode (JOIN MAZE).

 * Integration with game logic (make more message's types)

+* Complete `GDX.app.log(info,error…)` system